fabianjost/Summaries/Artificial-Intelligence/Part-V_Reasoning-with-Uncertain-Knowledge/04_Chapter-22_Making-Simple-Decisions-Rationally.md

 **Idea:** Rational decisions $\widehat{=}$ choose actions that maximize expected utility (MEU).

 **Utility-based agents:**
-Uses a world model aling with a **utility function** that influences its preferences amon the states of that world.
+Uses a world model along with a **utility function** that influences its preferences among the states of that world.
 It chooses the action that leads to the best expected utility, which is computed by averaging over all possible outcome states, weighted by the probability of the outcome.

 ## 22.1 Rational Preferences

 ### Preferences in Deterministic Environments
-**Problem:** We cannot directly measure utility (or satisfaction/hapiness in) of a state.
+**Problem:** We cannot directly measure utility (or satisfaction/happiness in) of a state.
 Given states A and B (we call them prizes) an agent can express **preferences** of the form:
 - A ≻ B: A **preferred** over B
 - A ∼ B: **indifference** between A and B